makma/fingerprintjs.com/content/case-study/third-party-verification.md

         description: Third Party Verification
 footer:
   ctaTitle: Get in Touch
-  ctaSubtitle: Learn how FingerprintJS Pro can help your business build a custom
+  ctaSubtitle: Learn how Fingerprint Pro can help your business build a custom
     solution to prevent online fraud.
 ---
 ## The problem